SGLara/designli_test/README.md

 > Note: You can use the file located in the `tests/fixtures/sns-example.json` file for testing purposes.
 You can use a client like Postman or cURL to send the JSON body to the API endpoint.

 ---
 Thanks for reading!
-If you have any questions or feedback, please don't hesitate to reach me out.
+If you have any questions or feedback, please don't hesitate to reach me out at [steven.gustavo.lara@gmail.com](mailto:steven.gustavo.lara@gmail.com).